 The pre-course task is designed to get you up to speed on the terminology of English grammar and to help you recognise the phonemic symbols which help your students to understand the complexities of English pronunciation.
 We will ask you to identify tenses, parts of speech (adverbs and adjectives, for example) and vocabulary meaning, as well as phonology.

 How to apply

-If you are interested in applying to the University of Worcester 4 week CELTA course, please download and complete the application form and email it to email@example.com.
-We will then contact you as soon as possible.
+If you are interested in applying for the University of Worcester 4-week CELTA course, please download and complete the application form and email it to firstname.lastname@example.org.
+We will then contact you about the next stage of the application process.